-Photograph translates from ancient Greek as “light drawing” or “light writing” which explains why photographers often refer to their primary activity as “chasing the light” or “capturing light” but what about shadows?
+Photograph translates from ancient Greek as “light drawing” or “light writing” which explains why photographers often refer to their primary activity as “chasing the light” or “capturing light.”
+But, what about shadows?
 Are they the opposite of light or the absence of it?
-Are shadows and light part of the same dimensional reality, each part of and unable to exist without the other?
-Does shadow create light or does light create shadow?
+Are shadows and light part of the same dimensional reality, or is each unable to exist without the other?
+Does light create shadow?
+Does shadow give light purpose?
+Do objects have form and shape without shadow?
+Does color exist without light?

 And, what about reflection, refraction, and silhouette?
-They are the games played by light and shadow — seen through eye or camera — filtered, limited, manipulated, or limited by abilities of the lens, aperture, iris, sensor, film, or retina of the beholder.
-These are the dance, the interplay of light on reflective surfaces, projected onto other surfaces, and of multi-dimensional subjects turned into flat, two-dimensional, chiaroscuro shapes against a light, bright background.
+These are the games played by light and shadow — seen through eye or camera — filtered, manipulated, or limited by abilities of lens, aperture, iris, sensor, film, or retina of the beholder.
+These are the dancing interplays of light on reflective surfaces, projected onto other surfaces, and of multi-dimensional subjects turned into flat, two-dimensional, chiaroscuro shapes when lit from behind.

 Phōs Skiá (φῶς σκιά)